-In order to be eligible for selection, DCA must determine that proposed costs are reasonable based on an examination of all soft costs and hard costs listed in the Application.
+In order to be eligible for selection, DCA must will determine that whether proposed costs are reasonable based on an examination of all soft costs and hard costs listed in the Application.
 DCA will thoroughly examine construction costs, soft costs and land costs.
 It will also consider variations in costs due to project location, type of construction, and population served.
 Additionally, DCA will compare proposed project costs to other Applications submitted in the funding round, to certified cost data on existing Housing Credit developments in the State portfolio, as well as to the actual costs of other non-luxury multifamily housing located in the same geographic areas.
-Applications which do not demonstrate cost reasonableness will be ineligible for an allocation of credits.
+Applications which do not demonstratinge cost reasonableness will be ineligible for an awardallocation of credits.
 In general, property asset management fees should be funded from operating income and not from development sources.

-Applicants must measure and input residential square footage in their core applications as the area of an individual unit that is available for the exclusive use of the resident (see Architectural Standards for definition of "residential square footage").
+Applicants must measure and input residential square footage in their core applications asthe area of an individual unit that is available for the exclusive use of the resident (see-Architectural Standards for definition of "residential square footage").

-DCA may request a breakdown of the hard construction cost line items in the event that it determines that the proposed costs do not appear to be reasonable and consistent with the scope of work for the project or obtain a review of costs from a qualified outside source during Application review.
+DCA may request a breakdown of the hard construction cost line items in the event that it determines that the proposed costs do not appear to be reasonable and consistent with the scope of work for the project or obtain a review of costs from a qualified outside source-during Application review.
 DCA will review land costs carefully to determine that there has been no unjust enrichment to any party and that the parties have not overpaid for a proposed project site.
 During Application review or as a condition of selection, DCA may order an appraisal, to be paid for by the Applicant, to determine the reasonableness of the contract price for land and/or buildings.
 DCA may require documentation not specifically included in the minimum documentation requirements to verify the reasonableness of development costs.

 DCA will adjust construction costs to more accurately reflect industry standards.
 These changes may result in a decrease in credits awarded to a selected Application.
+Development budget-Such adjustments made by DCA must be covered by deferred developer fee.